 One day, upon returning to Lwów, Aizik discovered that the Security Police had arrested Lucia.
 While Lucia was imprisoned, Aizik changed Tola’s name to Antonina Novicka and hid her in a Catholic children’s home.
 With the help of the Swierczynski family, Lucia was released from prison and returned home to care for Julie.
 In April 1944, while Aizik was visiting the girls in Lwów, the Germans discovered the forest bunker and killed everyone they found inside.
 As Soviet troops advanced, there were many explosions in Lwów.
 After one such explosion, the Germans evacuated the children’s home where Tola was hiding.
 Despite all their efforts, Aizik and Julie were never able to locate Tola.

 Julie received her first formal education in several displaced persons camps in postwar Poland and Austria.
 Hearing that young orphans could get entry visas, Aizik decided to send Julie to America in 1948, hoping to join her later.
 After being placed in a children’s home, where she lived for six years, Julie was adopted by Fred and Thea Klestadt of Cleveland, Ohio.
 Aizik and Lucia married and immigrated to the United States, ultimately settling in New York.
 Julie became a French teacher and earned degrees in psychology, special education, and administration.
-Julie and her husband, Larry, live in the Washington, DC, area and have two children and three grandsons.
+Julie and her husband, Larry, live in the Washington, DC, area and have two children.
 Today, Julie volunteers at the Museum.